juri-sinitson/angular-monorepo/README.md

 ### Which art of testing how much?
 From more to less:

-1. **Unit tests**: try to reach 100% coverage (if you e.g. have some functionality in a library, which is used and not used any more and then used again, you have to consider to take something less then 100).
+1. **Unit tests**:

+   Try to reach 100% coverage (if you e.g. have some functionality in a library, which is used and not used any more and then used again, you have to consider to take something less then 100).
    You definitely need to cover all the cases in the new implementations.
 An edge case which is not covered by a test, but is reachable by the code as a very, very, very bad practice...

-2. **[Interaction](https://storybook.js.org/docs/writing-tests/interaction-testing) and other tests in the catalogue (e.g. [Storybook](https://storybook.js.org/))**: here you try to cover the most user and validation scenarios, but you can omit one where the probability of an error or mistake is very low.
+2. **[Interaction tests](https://storybook.js.org/docs/writing-tests/interaction-testing) in the catalogue (e.g. [Storybook](https://storybook.js.org/))**:

+   Here you try to cover the most user and validation scenarios, but you can omit one where the probability of an error or mistake is very low.

+3. **E2E tests**:

-1. **E2E tests**: Covering all the possibilities the user can click and interact with is ideal, but is not realistic due time and hardware reasons.
+   Covering all the possibilities the user can click and interact with is ideal, but is not realistic due time and hardware reasons.
 So here you have to consider what is most important to test, what is less and what can be omitted.
 It's usually not necessary to test validation here, when you have done it in the catalogue.
 I you have a large amount of combinations a user can click or select, testing them all will most probably overheat you, your local machine, the CI and very often even the management of your company.

+4. **Manual tests**:

-2. **Manual tests**: click through the typical scenarios and the new entries you made in the catalogue of the components.
+   Click through the typical scenarios and the new entries you made in the catalogue of the components.
 It will give you a good feeling, seeing the happy cases
    (or part of them) work as expected before you ship it.

 #### Typical scenarios for intensive manual testing
 Usually those scenarios are applied to non-developers.